 Things you need to know:

-- This article assumes you are either editing or creating a new page or form.
+This article assumes you are either editing or creating a new survey, page, or form.

 Add a Sections form block

 In EasyEditor, expand the Form blocks menu on the left side menu and then drag a Sections form block onto the canvas.

 When you add a Sections form block, the first section is included automatically.
 To add additional sections, select Add new section.
 There’s no limit to the number of sections you can add.

 Any content outside of the Sections form block appears on every page of your form.
 So, content such as your header, footer, and action buttons should be placed outside of the block, so you don’t have to add them to every section.

 Your form must contain the Sections form block.

 You can only use section logic with a block that contains three or more sections.

 The first and last block sections can’t contain section logic.